D-E-F-E-A-T/Dota2-Overlay-OffsetUpdater/README.md

 # Dota2 Overlay OffsetUpdater
 Fetch latest offset from dataserver.

-Purpose: Dota 2 updates regularly and program structure also change from time to time. so this is the only way i can think of by manually updating offset and uploading to server.
+Purpose: Dota 2 updates regularly and program structure also change from time to time. so this is the only way i can think of by manually updating offset and uploading to server(pastebin).

 Todo: Stable Pattern Scan()